Updated: May 8, 2025

 Frequently Asked Questions About the Best Countries for Americans to Move

-Portugal is one of the easiest countries to immigrate to from US because of its straightforward permanent residence programs and affordable cost of living.
+Portugal is one of the easiest countries to immigrate to from the US because of its straightforward permanent residence programs and affordable cost of living.
 Most countries in the Caribbean are also very good alternatives to American expats moving abroad.

 Which countries are the safest for Americans to move to?